what is food?

-For more information on how to join The Food Group, please contact Angela directly.
+For more information on how to join the Mindful Eating Group, please contact Angela directly.
 Please inquire about the group schedule, as current offerings may be different from what appears in the flyer.

 For additional information regarding the impacts of food on mental health, please visit my Resources page.

 Angela is a Registered Marriage and Family Therapy Intern and Counselor-in-Residence at The Relational Center in Los Angeles, California, where she provides counseling and psychoeducation to adults and adolescents of diverse cultural backgrounds.
 Sessions by appointment only.
 Please contact Angela for more information.